-You asked and we answered.
+Pharmacy website: you asked and we answered.
 Below are our top frequently asked questions regarding Digital Pharmacist pharmacy websites.

 Q: What content is included in my pharmacy website?

 A: All of our websites come with most standard web pages found on most websites.
 These pages include home, about us, services and contact pages.
 We also include some advanced pages that are unique to Digital Pharmacist websites.
-These pages include refill, new patient transfer, mobile app, medication encyclopedia, and health news pages.
+These pages include refill, new patient transfer, mobile app, and health news pages.

 However, if there is something you need added to your website that is specific to your pharmacy, give us a call.
 One of our Success Team members will be more than happy to discuss your options for getting it added to your website.